 2. The caption, except that the word "certificate" may be used instead of "policy," if appropriate: "The Wisconsin Insurance Commissioner has set minimum standards for Medicare cost insurance.
 This policy meets these standards.
-For an explanation of these standards and other important information, see 'Wisconhttp://docs.legis.wisconsin.gov/code/admin_code WISCONSIN ADMINISTRATIVE CODE not get this guide;" 3.
-Upon exhaustion of Medicare hospital inpatient psychiatric coverage, at least 175 days per lifetime for inpatient psychiatric hospital care;
+For an explanation of these standards and other important information, see 'Wisconsin Guide to health Insurance for People with Medicare,' given to you when you bought this policy.
+Do not buy this policy if you did not get this guide;"

+3. Upon exhaustion of Medicare hospital inpatient psychiatric coverage, at least 175 days per lifetime for inpatient psychiatric hospital care; http://docs.legis.wisconsin.gov/code/admin_code COMMISSIONER OF INSURANCE